beckrecca/p2/README.md

 It's an XKCD password generator featuring the Key-per from Adventure Time.
 It generates a password based on the parameters determined by the user.

 ## Demo
-I will do my demo during section with Dan on Thursday, October 2.
+I will do my demo during section with Dan on Thursday.

 ## Details for teaching team
 * I wanted to do a word scraper but could not figure out how the heck to understand regular expressions, so I gave up on parsing HTML.
 I did, however, have enough time to play a word association game with myself and manually type up an embarrassingly long array.